 Advertisers target children because they are aware of the influencing power children have on their parent’s purchasing decisions.
 As lead researcher Lisa Smithers says, “Diet-related problems are the leading cause of disease in Australia, and the World Health Organisation has concluded that food marketing influences the types of foods that children prefer to eat, ask their parents for and ultimately consume,”.

-Some junk food giants attempt to offer “healthy” versions of their products however they are often just as likely to make you put on weight as the standard products.
+Some food companies offer products marketed as ‘healthy’ alternatives, though it’s important to consider their nutritional content as they may have similar caloric values to standard products.
 See our post about how artificial sweeteners can sabotage weight loss.

 Although Australia’s Children’s Television Standards exist to protect children from possible harmful effects of television, ads for snack foods, crumbed/battered meats, sugary beverages and fast food meals are frequently shown during children’s TV programs.